3 Characteristics Every Food Contact Surface Must Have

 While those three characteristics are the big ones, there are a few more worth mentioning:

-The gold standard for commercial food preparation is stainless steel because it ticks all these boxes.
-But glass, certain plastics, and some ceramics can also work if they meet these requirements.
+The gold standard for commercial food prep is stainless steel because it meets all these requirements.
+Glass, certain plastics, and some ceramics can also work if they’re properly rated.

-And for home use?
-Those colorful plastic cutting boards are fine when new, but replace them once they get significant knife marks.
-Your fancy wooden board?
-Keep it for serving cheese, not prepping chicken.
+At home, those colorful plastic cutting boards are fine when they’re new—but replace them once they start showing deep knife marks.
+And that fancy wooden board?
+Best saved for serving cheese, not prepping raw chicken.

 In Summary